DoctrineLegal/async-hooks-demo/README.txt

-This simple project demonstrates how Async Hooks can help find automatically the original HTTP request which trigerred an error.
+This simple project shows how Async Hooks can help find automatically find the original HTTP request that trigerred an error.

 It was generated with:
   express --view=ejs myapp
-The only files which we modified after are: app.js: the modified section is explicitely delimited by comments asyncHooksDoctrineSimplified.js: this is core of the async hooks implementation
+The only files which we modified after are: myapp/app.js: the modified section is explicitely delimited by comments myapp/asyncHooksDoctrineSimplified.js: this is core of the async hooks implementation

-To run it (you need at least Node.js): cd myapp npm install npm start
+To run it (you need at least Node.js 8): cd myapp npm install npm start